schalimadugu/data-science-S2023/challenges/c08-structures-assignment.md

 - Assuming your scopus is the probability of failure `POF` defined above, does your estimate exhibit real variability, induced variability, or both?
-  - The estimate exhibits real variability since the strength of the material has natural variation in it.
+  - The estimate exhibits induced variability, since the POF is a fixed constant that depends on the distribution of strength values, so any potential variation must be induced.
+For there to be real variability, the distribution of strength would need to be changing, but that is not the case.
 - Does this confidence interval imply that `POF < 0.03`?
   - Yes, since the confidence interval is fully less than 0.03, with a high POF value of 0.019, so the data suggests that the POF is less